About the service

 The comprehensiveness and timeliness of the information depends on the organizations providing the information, and each organization is responsible for the accuracy of its own information.
 Submitting information is mainly voluntary.
 Only the submission of publication information is mandatory for higher education institutions.

 Publication information consists of information submitted by Finnish universities, universities of applied sciences, research institutes and university hospitals in the data collection of the Ministry of Education and Culture.
-The service contains metadata for more than 400,000 publications in Finland.

 The submission of publication information to the Ministry of Education and Culture has been mandatory for universities and universities of applied sciences since 2011.
 Some organizations have also submitted older publications, even as far back as the 1970s, but their information may be incomplete.